MinKhantKyawSwar/Authentication-Cyber-Security-Assignment/README.md

 ## 1. Clone the Repository

 Clone the project repository to your local machine.
+I have already provided this with code file so you can skip this one.

 ```bash
 git clone https://github.com/MinKhantKyawSwar/Authentication-Cyber-Security-Assignment.git